bhanu-pasupuleti/Hello-Universe/README.md

 # Hello-Universe

-This is ito do some basic testing before jumping in the pool.
+This is to do some basic testing before jumping in the pool.